c3d/xl/doc/XL-1-syntax.md

 syntax when a given name or symbol is found.

-In the default syntax file, a children syntax named `C` is used when the `extern` name is encountered, and until a semi-colon `;` is seen.
-This is used to approximate C-style parsing for extern declarations like
+In the default syntax file, a children syntax named `C` is used when the `extern` name is encountered, and until the following semi-colon `;`.
+This is used to approximate C-style parsing for extern declarations:

 ```xl
 extern real sqrt(real);
 ```

+Note that this is only a very crude approximation of the C syntax, which is only intended for relatively simple declaration.

 ### Extending the syntax in your program